jsebaltazar/tindog-clone/README.md

 # Repository Title Goes Here

 > A tinder clone website but for doggos.
-Built for learning purposes

 **Technologies used**
 - HTML5